MatheusRabetti/matheusrabetti.github.io/_posts/2016-12-15-math-statistics.md

 mindlessly apply equations in inappropriate situations because of the allure of quantification. **Equations become a scapegoat!**

 Philosophy sharpens the mind.
 It teaches us to recognize and eliminate sloppy thinking and writing, two elements rife in our field.
 If people spent more time thinking about what they are saying and doing, much error would be reduced or eliminated.

-I’ll give just one example.
-What is a confidence interval?
-It is an equation, of course, that will provide you an interval for your data.
-It is meant to provide a measure of the uncertainty of a parameter estimate.
-Now, strictly according to frequentist theory the only thing you can say about the CI you have in hand is that the true value of the parameter lies within it or that it does not.
-This is a tautology, therefore it is always true.
-Thus, the CI provides no measure of uncertainty at all.
+I’ll give just one example:

+## What is a confidence interval?

+Confidence intervals provide more information than point estimates.
+Confidence intervals for means are intervals constructed using a procedure that will contain the population mean a specified proportion of the time, typically either 95% or 99% of the time.
+These intervals are referred to as 95% and 99% confidence intervals respectively.
+An example of a 95% confidence interval is shown below:

+72.85 < μ < 107.15

+There is good reason to believe that the population mean lies between these two bounds of 72.85 and 107.15 since 95% of the time confidence intervals contain the true mean.

+If repeated samples were taken and the 95% confidence interval computed for each sample, 95% of the intervals would contain the population mean.
+Naturally, 5% of the intervals would not contain the population mean.
+It is natural to interpret a 95% confidence interval as an interval with a 0.95 probability of containing the population mean.

 But ask your neighborhood statistician and you will hear words about “95% confidence”, about “long runs”, about “other experiments”, etc., etc. **These poorly chosen phrases are a bar to clear thinking**.
-They make the utterer forget that all he can say is some tautological, and therefore trivial, truth.
 He has concentrated on the math, making sure to divide by n minus one in the appropriate place, etc., and has not given any time to consider why the calculation exists.

-# Test assumptions
+## Test assumptions

 The Welch t test makes a strange set of assumptions.
 What would it mean for two populations to have the same mean but different standard deviations?
 Why would you want to test for that?
+In cases like this, the mean as a centrality measures means almost nothing.

 I prefer to think about the unequal variance t test as a way to create a confidence interval.
-Your prime goal is not to ask whether two populations differ, but to quantify how far apart the two means are.
-The unequal variance t test reports a confidence interval for the difference between two means that is usable even if the standard deviations differ.
+Your prime goal is not to ask whether two means populations differ, but to quantify how far apart the two means are.
+The equality of means in two distributions that are very different carries almost no information.

-# The case of p-value
+## The case of p-value

-The discussion quickly became heated, when the American Statistical Association gathered 26 experts to develop a consensus statement on statistical significance and p-values.
+The p-value is the most controversial and traumatic estimative.
+Peopel throw away studies and force results just to obtain  a p-value less than 0,05.
+To discuss this The American Statistical Association gathered 26 experts to develop a consensus statement on statistical significance and p-values.

 There was no disagreement over the misuse of the p-value and how bad can drive the science.
 P-values have become a litmus test for deciding which studies are worthy of publication.
 As a result, research that produces p-values that surpass an arbitrary threshold are more likely to be published, while studies with greater or equal scientific importance may remain in the file drawer, unseen by the scientific community.

 Small wonder that students have trouble with statistical hypothesis testing.
 They may be trying to think.
 Because we are taught to follow a cookbook a big mess about this concept spread.
 The p-value was never intended to be a substitute for scientific reasoning.

+This committee organized some principles in a statistical analysis.

 > **The ASA statement’s Principle No. 2**: “P-values do not measure the probability that the studied hypothesis is true, or the probability that the data were produced by random chance alone.”

 The p-value cannot tell you if your hypothesis is correct.
 Instead, it’s the probability of getting results at least as extreme as the ones you observed, given that the null hypothesis is correct.
 More concise - the probability of your data given your hypothesis.

 That sounds tantalizingly similar to “the probability of your hypothesis given your data,” but they’re not the same thing, said Stephen Senn, a biostatistician at the Luxembourg Institute of Health.
 To understand why, consider this example.
 “Is the pope Catholic?
 The answer is yes,” said Senn.
 “Is a Catholic the pope?
 The answer is probably not.
 If you change the order, the statement doesn’t survive.”

+Let's suppose a hypothesis test.
+I believe that testing a new layout on my website will make my users spend more time in my website.

+H0: User default layout >= User new layout

+H1: User default layout < User new layout

+After calculating the mean for each experiment (default, new layout) I see a difference of 20 minutes more in the mean time per user for the new layout.
+So, the p-value will answer: The p-value is the probability of the new layout be 20 minutes more than the default layout, given that the user in default layout spend more time than the user in the new layout.

-Nor can a p-value tell you the size of an effect, the strength of the evidence or the importance of a result.
+Another common error relationed to the p-value is supposing it tells the size of an effect, the strength of the evidence or the importance of a result.
 Yet despite all these limitations, p-values are often used as a way to separate true findings from spurious ones, and that creates perverse incentives.

 When p-values are treated as a way to sort results into bins labeled significant or not significant, the vast efforts to collect and analyze data are degraded into mere labels.